 A. Applicability.
-The following provisions app

 The following provisions apply to areas designated and mapped by the City of Annapolis as Modified Buffer Areas (MBA) and shown on maps available to the public held by the City of Annapolis.
 All MBA maps and provisions shall be approved by the Critical Area Commission.